Practical tips to help you improve your credit score and repair your financial history.

 - Fees and charges.
 If you use a credit repair agency, the credit repair process can be expensive.
 However, the benefits may outweigh the costs if you get your finances back in order.

 - No guarantees.
 There are no guarantees the credit repair company will be able to remove your negative listings.
-If the black marks are legitimate, you'll have to wait until the set period (such as five years) until they're removed from your report.
+If the black marks are legitimate, you'll have to wait until the set period until they're removed from your report.

 Credit repair can be a great way to improve your credit score and get your finances back on track.
 If you decide to get help from a credit repair agency, make sure to compare your options and weigh up the costs with the benefits before you commit.